Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Performance Metrics

 IoU is computed on the material indicator field only.
 Because this field is continuous, we use a soft interval membership to define overlap.
-Let $p(i,j;t)$ and $g(i,j;t)$ be the predicted and true material values, and let $[l_b,u_b]$ be the interval that corresponds to \textit{material} (as opposed to void).
+IoU is computed over the full $H\times W$ grid (no additional spatial mask), since material membership is already defined through the soft indicators $m_p$ and $m_g$.
+Let $p^{(s)}(i,j;t)$ and $g^{(s)}(i,j;t)$ be the predicted and true material values for sample $s$, and let $[l_b,u_b]$ be the interval that corresponds to \textit{material} (as opposed to void).
 We define smooth memberships

 where $\sigma(x)=1/(1+e^{-x})$ and $k$ controls the smoothness near the bounds (we use $k=0.05(u_b-l_b)$).
 The soft IoU is then